They chose me as their CARBON HERO!!!!

-You don't do these things for the recognition but it felt soooooo good when the Carbon Neutral Charitable Fund contacted me to say they had noticed my regular donations and wanted to find out more about my business and my motivations.
+You don't do these things for the recognition but it felt soooooo good when the Carbon Positive Australia contacted me to say they had noticed my regular donations and wanted to find out more about my business and my motivations.

 I was selected to be celebrant for the 2017 Australian Celtic Festival in Glen Innes where I had the pleasure of marrying Caitlin and Jason in a real wedding ceremony containing lots of Celtic elements.